Cordy Milne: Career

 Milne won his first American titles in 1934 and 1935.
 After World War II, he returned to win the U.S. title again in 1947 and 1948.

-The Milne brothers were invited to England, where speedway was very popular.
+The Milne brothers came over to England, where speedway was very popular, after receiving help from Clem Mitchell.
 Cordy signed up to ride for the Hackney Wick Wolves, Jack for the New Cross Lambs.
 They became celebrities, appearing on trading cards and being featured in advertisements for a variety of products.
 He took his girlfriend, Marie Van Schaack, to England with him where they married, in July, 1936.
 She enjoyed her newfound fame as Cordy's wife and loved the glamorous lifestyle.
 She subsequently divorced Milne and began her life as Lili St. Cyr, a world-famous burlesque artist.

 Milne reached the final of the Speedway World Championship three times, never finishing lower than sixth place and was in first place after the semi-finals in 1939 when World War II broke out and the final was never run.
 He returned to Pasadena with his brother and opened a bicycle shop with $4,000 from their racing earnings.
 The business grew to include a motorcycle dealership and later the Milnes expanded to a major car dealership in the Los Angeles area.

 Cordy also toured Australia alongside his brother Jack and fellow American Wilbur Lamoreaux on occasions during the mid-late 1930s and early 1940s.
 Cordy won the 1940 Australian Championship at the famous Sydney Showground Speedway after having finished second in 1938 in the 5 Lap Championship at the Camden Motordrome in Adelaide.
 He also represented the USA in test matches against the Australians.
 Cordy married his second wife, Australian beauty, Verna Ross.
 He met Verna when he was in hospital after a riding accident.
 She was visiting her 12-year-old brother, Kevin in the next bed.
 He and Verna returned to live in the US.
 They had five daughters.

 After the war, the brothers helped revive Speedway racing in Southern California, and Milne won his last two American National titles.

 In 1998, Milne was inducted into the AMA Motorcycle Hall of Fame.